moseskimc/background-replacement/README.md

 ### Script

-To run background replacement on `cat.jpg` simply run `test.py` from the project root.
+To replace background of `cat.jpg` with cat as foreground, run the command below.

 ```
 python test.py